State policy heterogeneity analyses: considerations and proposals: Relating the CATE, CDE, and ITE under a linear model

 \section{Relating the CATE, CDE, and ITE under a linear model}

 In this section we illustrate how the CATE, CDE, and ITE differ in state-policy settings using simple linear models in a single cross-section of data, allowing for the kinds of heterogeneity discussed in Section \ref{sec:2}.
-We consider the following model of state-level potential outcomes with respect to both a multi-valued intervention $M$, some effect modifying covariate of interest covariate $X$, and a second effect modifier $U$, where, for simplicity, we have that $(X_i, U_i)\stackrel{iid}\sim\mathcal N\left(0, \left( \right)\right)$.
+We consider the following model of state-level potential outcomes with respect to a multi-valued intervention $M$, some effect-modifying covariate of interest $X$, and a second effect modifier $U$, where, for simplicity, we have that $(X_i, U_i)\stackrel{iid}\sim\mathcal N\left(0, \left( \right)\right)$.
 The potential outcomes $Y_i(m, x)$ are then given by

 and where $\E[\epsilon_{i,m}\mid U_i, X_i, M_i] = 0$ for all $m$.
-The conditional independence of the error term could be ensured, for example, in a randomized setting where, for example, $X \perp Y(m, x) \mid U$ for all $m, x$ -- that is, the effect modifier is randomly assigned conditional on $U_i$ -- and where $M \perp Y(m) \mid U, X$ -- that is, where the treatment is randomly assigned conditional $X$ and $U$.\footnote{Combining these assumptions with SUTVA, we may relate the model of the potential outcomes to the observed outcomes,
+The conditional independence of the error term could be ensured, for example, in a randomized setting where, for example, $X \perp Y(m, x) \mid U$ for all $m, x$ -- that is, the effect modifier is randomly assigned conditional on $U_i$ -- and where $M \perp Y(m) \mid U, X$ -- that is, where the treatment is randomly assigned conditional on $X$ and $U$.\footnote{Combining these assumptions with SUTVA, we may relate the model of the potential outcomes to the observed outcomes,

 which may be estimated using observed data.}

 To relate this model to our discussion about heterogeneity, assume that $M$ reflects two kinds of NALs, $X$ is some other related state-policy, and $U$ is some average of demographics within a state.
 When $\alpha_1, \alpha_2$ are non-zero, heterogeneity with respect to $U$ may be due to either (1) individual-level heterogeneity, or (2) contextual factors, noting again that we cannot distinguish between these factors at the aggregate level.
 When $\beta_1, \beta_2$ are non-zero, heterogeneity is due to variation in the state-policy environment.
 The error terms $\epsilon_{i,m}$ allow for additional unmodeled sources of heterogeneity independent of $(U_i, X_i)$ which may come from any of the aforementioned sources (individual factors, contextual factors, and the policy environment).